barseghyanartur/graphene-elastic/README.rst

 Support
 =======
-For any issues contact me at the e-mail given in the `Author`_ section.
+For any security issues contact me at the e-mail given in the `Author`_ section.
+For overall issues, go to `GitHub <https://github.com/barseghyanartur/graphene-elastic/issues>`_.

 Author
 ======